sakilk130/50-days-of-javascript/README.md

 ## Day 17 - Date Countdown

 This project is a simple countdown timer that counts down to a specific date.
 It is built with HTML, CSS, and JavaScript.

+## Day 18 - Promo Countdown

+This project is a simple countdown timer that counts down to a specific date.
+It is built with HTML, CSS, and JavaScript.